run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 ### Step 1.3: Make NVIDIA Docker the default docker runtime

 You will need to enable the Nvidia runtime as your default docker runtime on your node.
-We will be editing the docker daemon config file which is usually present at ``/etc/docker/daemon.json ``:
+Edit the docker daemon config file at ``/etc/docker/daemon.json `` and add the ``default-runtime`` key as follows:

     {
         "default-runtime": "nvidia",